No-Name-Yet-Exist/Conceptual-Topology/axioms.md

 Composition judgment
-  If f: A → B | Z₁ and g: B → C | Z₂, and ∃Z such that Z₁ ⊆ Z and Z₂ ⊆ Z, or Z₁ = Z₂ = Z then define:
+  If f: A → B | Z₁ and g: B → C | Z₂, and ∃Z such that Z₁ ⊆ Z and Z₂ ⊆ Z then define:
       g ∘ f : A → C | Z